tzing/python-livy/docs/index.rst

 .. image:: ../screenshot.png

-This tool is originally design for deal with task submission in my daily routines.
+This tool is originally designed for task submission and script debugging.
 If you do have an idea on how to make this tool for powerful, please create a issue to share it with me :)

 .. toctree::